I recently realized that I had explored most of the Appalachian Mountains through many hikes and drives. Let me share…

 Let’s start with the 10 scenic roads:

-I’ll begin the list by starting in the north eastern end (Canada) and work my way south west end which is in Georgia.
+I’ll begin the list by starting in the north eastern end (Canada) which is #1 on the map above and work my way south west end which is in Georgia (which is #10 on the map above).

 1) Gros Morne National Park.